bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 Template/ISO Details Sidebar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The information on each template/ISO is presented in the right-side bar.
+The information on each template/ISO is presented in the sidebar to the right.
 It is opened by clicking the template/ISO card or line in the list.
 The information is presented here in 3 tabs.
 Above the tabs you can see the template/ISO general information:

 - Name - Template/ISO name and symbol,
 - Actions button - Actions list allowing the Delete action.